open-ephys/onix-docs/source/Hardware Guide/Connections & Cables/index.rst

 Headstage Link
 --------------------------------
-The headstage link allows fast data communication between an ONI compliant headstage and the PCIe host board.
+The headstage link allows fast data communication between an ONI compliant headstage and the PCIe Controller.
 This connection is formed by a single coaxial cable for each attached headstage (or other ONI compliant hub, such as a UCLA Miniscope V4).
-This connection also provides power to the headstage from the PCIe host board.
+This connection also provides power to the headstage from the PCIe Controller.

-The headstage link can be formed directly between the host PCIe board and a headstage.
+The headstage link can be formed directly between the PCIe Controller and a headstage.
 Alternatively, a headstage link can include an active commutator and/or breakout board between the PCIe board and headstage.

 .. image:: ../../_static/images/connections/headstage.png
   :align: center